 In recognition of their achievements and promise, Honors Program students are eligible for generous scholarship opportunities, and new ones are being added all the time.
 Here is just a partial listing:

-- Each year dozens of students receive Honors Program scholarships from the John and Irma Sheffman Scholarship Fund, the Mary A. Whaley Memorial Scholarship Fund, the Wilkins Foundation Scholarship Fund, the Vivian and Heinz Rosenbush Memorial Scholarship Fund, and others, ranging from $750 per year to full tuition and fees.
+- Each year, dozens of students receive Honors Program scholarships from the John and Irma Sheffman Scholarship Fund, the Mary A. Whaley Memorial Scholarship Fund, the Wilkins Foundation Scholarship Fund, the Vivian and Heinz Rosenbush Memorial Scholarship Fund, and others, in amounts ranging from $500 to $10,000.

 - All students receive a book stipend for each Honors class they take.